SolaceSamples/solace-samples-mqtt/docs/_tutorials/request-reply.md

 ### Message Correlation

 For request-response messaging to be successful it must be possible for the requestor to correlate the request with the subsequent response.
 In this tutorial two fields are added to the request message to enable request-reply correlation.
 The reply-to field can be used by the requestor to indicate a topic where the reply should be sent.
-A natural choice for this is to use a unique topic per client by requesting the Reply-To topic from Solace Message Routers, as described above in the Overview section.
+A natural choice for this is to use a unique topic per client by requesting the Reply-To topic from Solace messaging, as described above in the Overview section.

 The second requirement is to be able to detect the reply message from the stream of incoming messages.
 This is accomplished by adding a correlation-id field.
 Repliers can include the same correlation-id in a reply message to allow the requestor to detect the corresponding reply.
 The figure below outlines this exchange.